-The study area is comprised of land zoned in a variety of districts as shown on Map 4, Glen Allen Study Area Zoning map.
+The study area has a variety of zoning districts as shown on the Glen Allen Study Area Zoning map (Map 4).
 The general categories include conservation, residential, commercial, and industrial.
 The origins of the zoning classifications in this area include those established with the 1960 Comprehensive Rezoning conducted by Henrico County and those created by owner requests in subsequent years.